 A broker, on the other hand, is not affiliated with any company.
 He represents the customer and acts on his behalf.

 These professionals request quotes from multiple insurers, compare them side-by-side and negotiate the premiums to make sure you're investing in a product that suits you perfectly.
 Typically, brokers work hard so as not to over or under insure their clients.

 Find the Best Insurance Broker (or Agency) for Your Needs

 Now that you know what a health insurance broker does, it's time to choose one that suits your needs.

 Start by asking for references.
 Let your family and friends know that you're interested in purchasing private health insurance in Ontario.
 They're likely to know a broker who can assist you.

 Contact a few different brokers by phone or email.
 If you can meet them in person, that's even better.
-Check their websites and Facebook business page too to learn more about their services and what you can expect.

 A good insurance broker will inquire about your needs and offer personalized advice.
 They should be transparent and present you different coverage plans -- good and bad.
 Honesty and clarity are paramount.

 Don't hesitate to ask questions.
 Try to find out for how long they've been in business, what gives them a competitive edge, and how they approach claims.